sylvain-lec/minimalist_portfolio_noframework/README.md

-A minimalist porfolio build without using any framework.
+A minimalist portfolio template done without any framework - only HTML, CSS & JavaScript